tomcritchlow/tomcritchlow.github.io/_posts/2020-04-30-collective-narratives.md

 blogchain: the-quarantined-independent
 ---

-In my last post I said that one of the ways to navigate uncertainty was through sensemaking - and that the only way to run sensemaking in times of uncertainty is through group efforts - diverse voices combining, sparring & mingling with tight feedback loops.
+In my last post in [this blogchain](https://tomcritchlow.com/blogchains/the-quarantined-independent/) I said that one of the ways to navigate uncertainty was through sensemaking - and that the only way to run sensemaking in times of uncertainty is through group efforts - diverse voices combining, sparring & mingling with tight feedback loops.

 Well - today is the public launch of [The Yak Collective](https://yakcollective.org/) and their first report: